dobe0002/umn-web-template-react/README.md

 - `mainNavId` - String.
 Id of the start of the main navigation.
 Used to create a "skip to navigation" link.
 - `mainContentId` - String.
 Id of the start of the main content.
 Used to create a "skip to content" link.

-### AppBanner

-Simple orange application banner.

-#### Props

-The following props can be passed.
-All are optional unless specified otherwise.

 - `appTitle` - String.
 Application title.
-Required.

 ### UmnFooter